-Best Practices For Super Load Hauling
+Best Practices For Super Heavy Truck Hauling

 Super loads are different from oversize loads.
 While an oversize load is one that exceeds basic federal and state weight and dimension limits, super loads exceed those limits by a much larger margin.
 Both types of loads often require permits and escorts, but super loads are distinct in that they typically require more lead time when requesting transport permissions from state governments.
 Most super loads are also non-divisible, meaning they can’t be separated into more manageable loads to avoid special shipping considerations.
 Read on to learn more about super load hauling and how best to prepare for the process.

 What Constitutes A Super Load?

 A super load is one that exceeds one or more state maximum limits pertaining to height, length, width, and weight.
 While local shipments only require you to know your state’s laws, the process can be much more complicated if you plan to move a super load across state lines, as those limits vary from one state to the next.

 For example, in Nebraska, a load that exceeds 14 feet (4.3 meters) in width and/or weighs more than 110,000 pounds (49,895 kilograms) is considered a super load, and loads that are more than 16 ft (4.9 m) high require a route survey.
 However, in Pennsylvania, that same load would simply be considered oversize; a super load in that state is one that exceeds 160 ft (48.8 m) in length, 16 ft in width, and/or 201,000 lbs (91,172 kg) in weight.

 The lead time required to process applications will also vary from state to state.
 In South Dakota, for instance, it could take as little as one day to get approval, whereas Massachusetts asks for up to a month, and Mississippi doesn’t put a time limit on the process at all.
 Certain states may also have specific requirements for transporting the load beyond surveys, permits, and pilot cars.